LanguageMachines/LuigiNLP/README.md

     $ python setup.py install

+(If this fails due to a ``python-daemon`` error, just run it again.
+There is a problem in that package)

 Many of the implemented modules rely on software distributed as part of [LaMachine](https://proycon.github.io/LaMachine), so LuigiNLP is best used from within a LaMachine installation.
-LuigiNLP itself will be included in LaMachine when it is mature enough.
+LuigiNLP itself is included in LaMachine as well.

 Usage
 ---------